 One of the cheapest materials used for the shipbuilding process in the 19th and 20th centuries was asbestos, a mineral with very good insulation properties.
 At the beginning of the 20th century, it was discovered that it causes serious respiratory diseases.

-Asbestos was intensively used until 1985, and this lead to heavy exposure among workers who eventually developed mesothelioma, lung cancer, asbestosis and other forms of cancer related to asbestos exposure.
+Asbestos was intensively used until 1985, and this led to heavy exposure among workers who eventually developed mesothelioma, lung cancer, asbestosis, and other forms of cancer related to asbestos exposure.

 Shipfitters were also at risk of developing respiratory diseases.
 They are in charge of fitting parts of the ship together.
 They have to work on heavy metal that is found on a ship.
-All structural parts of a ship are fabricated, assembled and even built by shipfitters.
-All the heavy machinery like plate planners, shears, punches, drill presses, bending rolls, bending slabs, plate beveler, saws, presses, angle roll, dogs or even wedges represent the shipfitter's responsibility.
+All structural parts of a ship are fabricated, assembled, and even built by shipfitters.
+All the heavy machinery like plate planners, shears, punches, drill presses, bending rolls, bending slabs, plate beveled, saws, presses, angle rolls, dogs, or even wedges represent the ship fitter's responsibility.

 According to Carl D., shipfitter on USS Oriskany CV-34: "We never knew that our job involved such danger.
 Everything we touched contained asbestos."
 Unfortunately, the US Navy shipfitter was diagnosed with mesothelioma and died in 2014.